GeorgeMac/rate/README.md

-Rate - A transparent rate limiting service
+Rate - A rate limiting service
 ------------------------------------------

 Rate is a simple rate limiting service which can be deployed infront of a downstream service.
-It is intended to impose a per minute limit on the number of requests started per distinct resource.
+It is intended to impose a per minute limit on the number of requests started for each distinct resource.

 ## Design

 ### Constraints

 1. Every unique HTTP path requested is considered a resource and should be limited accordingly.
 2. The number of resources which can be inflight in any given moment will be configurable with a default of 100.
+Though this may vary slightly under certain conditions (re-balancing due to scale up / down).

 ### Considerations